-Tridosha: The Science Of Ayurveda & The Three doshas (Vata, Pitta, Kapha)
+Tridosha – (Vata, Pitta, Kapha) The Science Of Ayurveda & Three Doshas

 Each dosha is a combination of two of the five Panchmahabhootas bhutas of the predominance of one.
 Since these three doshas are responsible for all the physiological and psychological processes in the body and mind, which may explain all physical activities, the characteristic ability, mental, physical energy, thoughts and the emotional tendency of human beings people.

-Ayurveda states that the structural aspect of the human body consists of five elements, however, the functional feature of the body is composed of three biological humors.
-While the Ether and air together form Vata personality, which is the combination of fire and water to form pitta constitution and the unification of the ground water and thus forms kapha constitution.
+Ayurveda states that the structural aspect of the human body consists of five elements, however, the functional feature of the body is composed of three biological senses of humor.
+While the Ether and air together form Vata personality, which is the combination of fire and water to form a pitta constitution and the unification of the groundwater and thus forms kapha constitution.

-These are the governing physical therapy and biological changes also mark the patho physiological changes in the body.
+These are the governing physical therapy and biological changes also mark the pathophysiological changes in the body.
 Therefore, when the three doshas are the balance of the body remains healthy.
-According to Charaka, the great ayurvedic doshas Vata, Pitta and Kapha maintain the integrity of the living human organism in its normal state and combine to make man a complete being with his indriyas (knows as sense organs) that has the strength, good complexion and safety of the longevity of life.
+According to Charaka, the great ayurvedic doshas Vata, Pitta, and Kapha maintain the integrity of the living human organism in its normal state and combine to make a man a complete being with his indriyas (knows as sense organs) that has the strength, good complexion, and safety of the longevity of life.

 When the body suffers from an imbalance within the three doshas, illness is caused.
 Seeing as the smartest Dosha in the charter that typically has the finest inclination to increase, to the most vulnerable to diseases associated with it.